 E. coli & Beach Closures

 The levels of a bacterium, Escherichia coli (E. coli), which is an indicator of warm-blooded animal fecal contamination, are measured as the primary indicator of Lake Massapoag water quality and its safety for swimming.
-A summary of 2022 E. coli test results can be found here.
+Here is the link to 2024 swim beach E. coli levels & beach closures (attachment at the bottom, right).
+A summary of 2023 E. coli test results is available.

 The Town of Sharon tests both the Memorial Park Beach and Community Center public swimming areas for E. coli weekly during the swim season.
-Of the two public beaches, Memorial Park Beach has the best record of water quality, and had no elevated E. coli levels in 2022.
+Of the two public beaches, Memorial Park Beach has the best record of water quality, and had no elevated E. coli levels in 2023.
 High E. coli levels in this area typically clear out by the next day, likely due to the higher rate of water turnover.
-The Community Center Beach continued to experience frequent beach closures due to high E. coli levels in 2022, with 8 incidents closing the beach for 50% of the season.
-The Community Center Beach typically experiences more frequent E. coli problems, with four high counts in 2017, two in 2019, five in 2020, and three in 2021.
+The Community Center Beach is closed to swimming in 2024 and was closed to swimming in 2023 due to high E. coli levels in 2022, which continued in 2023.
 There is less water flow in this area, so the high counts tend to persist longer, leading to beach closures until retesting counts fall below the level set by the Massachusetts Department of Public Health.
-Testing during a rainstorm in late August, and post-rain testing after a heavy rainstorm in early September, showed high E. coli levels in Sucker Brook, which empties into the lake the the Community Center Beach.
+Testing during 2023 also showed frequent high E. coli levels in Sucker Brook, which empties into the lake near Community Center Beach.
 Ongoing testing is mapping Sucker Brook for potential sites of E. coli entry within Sucker Brook.

-For historical trends, see 2021 E. coli results, and 5-year trends for swimming areas.
+For historical trends, see 2022 and 2021 E. coli results, and 5-year trends for swimming areas.

 E. Coli testing details